Hendricks, Bryant lead way as Cubs beat Cardinals 8-4

 Albert Almora drove in two with a single against Dominic Leone to cap a three-run eighth, making it 8-2, and the Cubs won their third in a row after losing four of six.

+“We’ve been here before,” Bryant said, referring to three straight appearances in the NLCS and a World Series championship in 2016 that ended a drought dating to 1908.
+“We’ve been under pressure situations.
+I think we know how to handle it.”

-Wainwright (2-4) came in with an 11-2 lifetime record at Wrigley Field.
-But he lasted five innings, allowing four runs and five hits, in what could be his final start for the Cardinals.
-The three-time All-Star has an expiring contract and was on the disabled list three times this season because of hamstring and elbow injuries.
+Wainwright (2-4) is now 11-3 lifetime at Wrigley Field.
+He lasted five innings, allowing four runs and five hits, in what could be his final start for the Cardinals.
+Though he didn’t sound like a player ready to walk away, the three-time All-Star has an expiring contract and was on the disabled list three times this season because of hamstring and elbow injuries.

+“If you had asked me that question about two months ago, I would have already checked out on you,” Wainwright said.
+“But the way I’m feeling right now, if that is my last start, it would be kind of hard to walk away knowing the way I’m feeling right now.”

 TRAINER’S ROOM